 The next time you paint or repaint your space, keep this tips in mind to ensure you get your money’s worth.

-Primers are one of the saving graces to any dry, cracked and uneven walls.
-Prepping your walls with primers is an integral part of the painting process because primers acts as a glue and it adheres to your walls, leaving you with a smooth and uniform surface to paint.
-Although skipping this step might seem tempting, the results will almost always be disappointing as paint applied to un-primed surfaces are prone to peeling, cracking and chalking.
+Primers are one of the saving graces to any dry, cracked, and uneven walls.
+Prepping your walls with primer before painting is an integral part of the painting process because primers act as glue, and it adheres to your walls, leaving you with a smooth and uniform surface to paint.
+Although skipping this step might seem tempting, the results will almost always be disappointing as paint applied to un-primed surfaces are prone to peeling, cracking, and chalking.
 A good primer job improves the paint’s hide and the ability to cover and reduces the number of coats of paint required to achieve a smooth finish.
 So, including priming in your paint job will help you get your money’s worth by requiring fewer coats of paint and making the paint job more durable.
 In order to guide you through the priming process here are 5 things you should know about primers before painting your walls:

 Types of primers

-There are different types of primers available for different purposes and if not used properly it the paint might not adhere to the surface properly.
-Wall primers are either available as oil based or latex based.
+There are different types of primers available for various purposes, and if not used properly, the paint might not adhere to the surface properly.
+Wall primers are either available as oil-based or latex-based.
 Oil primers are used for surfaces that have chalked and cracked up paint.
 On the other hand, latex primers are used for dry walls and to provide a flexible finish with cracking and peeling resistance.
 The best part about latex primers is that they can be cleaned using soap and water.

-All primers must be applied to clean, grease free surfaces (for some the surface must also be moisture free).
+All primers must be applied to clean, grease-free surfaces (for some, the surface must also be moisture free).
 Any type of residue left on the wall might cause a hindrance to the primer and get in the way of the smoothness of the coats of paint.
 Lightly sanding the surface before you begin priming is something you can try to make sure your paint job is great.
-If you choose sanding make sure you clean up the dust by using a damp cloth to ensure there isn’t any surface residue when you start priming your walls.
+If you choose to sand, make sure you clean up the dust by using a damp cloth to ensure there isn’t any surface residue when you start priming your walls.

 Cover up option

-Primers can be used to cover up a dark wall, to paint a light color or to simply paint over another dark color.
-Some of you might think that a primer might not be necessary for the latter option but covering a dark colored wall with another dark color is a challenging feat and if you don’t follow the right steps the end result might not be how you pictured it.
+Primers can be used to cover up a dark wall, paint a lightly colored wall, or simply paint over another dark color.
+Some of you might think that a primer might not be necessary for the latter option, but covering a dark-colored wall with another dark color is a challenging feat, and if you don’t follow the right steps, the result might not be how you pictured it.
 Also, using a primer will prove to be a lot cheaper as only a couple of coats of primer and one coat of paint is sufficient to cover up the surface compared to the 6-7 coats of paint alone.
 A great tip is to tint your primer gray to further reduce the number of primer coats.